 At Connecticut Basement Systems, we want to help you restore the value of your home through structural stability.
 To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.

 If you live within our Connecticut service area, we'd like to provide you with a free, written helical pier installation quote.
 Each quote includes a free on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Greenwich, Fairfield, Hamden, Milford, Trumbull, Darien, New Canaan.
+Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Greenwich, Fairfield, Hamden, Poughkeepsie, Milford, Trumbull, Darien.